glennjones/hapi-workshop/code/shared-code/shared-connection/readme.md

-# Shared connection &dash; module based singletons
+# Shared connection - module based singletons

 During the workshop a number of people ask about patterns of database connection for Hapi.
-The original code I used passed a reference which was not the best design pattern.
+The original code I used passed a reference, which was not the best design pattern.

-This example demostrates the use of nodes modules as a singleton pattern.
-Modules in node are not ture singletons in the purist understanding, becuase the same file referenecd from different paths you will create more than one object.
-Also if you use the [cluster](http://nodejs.org/api/cluster.html) feature of node then you will create more than one object.
-All that said you can practically use modules as singletons if your careful.
+This example demonstrates the use of nodes modules as a singleton pattern.
+Modules in node are not true singletons in the purist understanding, because the same file referenced from different paths you will create more than one object.
+Also if you use the cluster feature of node then you will create more than one object.
+All that said you can practically use modules as singletons if you’re careful.

 This is an example showing the use of a singleton to share a MongoDB connection across a HAPI server.
-It also use the singleton for the config.
+It also uses the singleton for the config.

 ## Run
 1. Download this project